 The guidance within this book focuses on how to connect with the audience and craft ideas and story structures that get recalled and repeated.

-At VPI we have different types of Video to illustrate information,
+At VPI we have different types of Video to illustrate insight,

-Adding Graphics: clients of ours that are seasoned users of video are starting to combine it with graphics (Camelot, RSA, Barclays) This is great if you’ve got wider quant data to give the videos a more rounded context.
+Adding Graphics: clients of ours that are seasoned users of video are starting to combine it with graphics (Camelot, RSA).
+This approach works great if you’ve got wider quant data to give the videos a more rounded context.